ckbeaz/UCD-SN-Story-Share/readme.md

 **Difficulty to implement:** None.
 No pre-configuration needed.

 **Instructions:** Import and commit this [update set](https://github.com/earlduque/UCD-SN-Story-Share/tree/master/Task%20Status%20in%20Service%20Portal) then go to /sp?id=task_status (or substitute sp for your portal name)

+## New Admin Notification

+**Description:** Creates an event when someone gains admin role (via user roles or via a group that has the role) and sends a notification to the system administrator account (change this on the notification to whatever you want).
+The notification says "X has granted Y admin access on instance_name]

+**Difficulty to implement:** Low.
+If the system administrator account isn't attached to anyone then you have to modify the notification to pick a new person to notify.

+**Instructions:** Go to https://github.com/earlduque/New-Admin-Notification and fork it to your own github account, take note of the new URL that is created for the repository.
+In your instance, go to System Applications -> Studio.
+Upon studio launching, select "Import from source control" and input the URL from ealier along with your github username and password, and select "Import".

 ## ServiceHub